pointwisegmbh/locarta-public-docs/android/docs/index.md

 ### Performance impact

-We expect a battery impact of roughly 2% (adjustable)
+We expect a battery impact of roughly 2% (adjustable).

+Normally we use about 1MB/week of mobile data, but this also depends on how often you connect to wifi.

 ### 3rd party dependencies